 Cheese Savoury Sandwich Filling

 I can clearly remember my first encounter with a cheese savoury sandwich.
-I went to grab a sandwich between lectures after starting at university on Newcastle.
-Greggs, a local bakery that started in Gosforth in the 1950s, was nearby.
-Inside I found a large range of sandwiches for sale.
+I went to grab a sandwich between lectures after starting university in Newcastle.
+Greggs, a local bakery that started in Gosforth in the 1950s, was nearby, and inside I found a large range of sandwiches for sale.

-One of the sandwich selections was cheese savoury, which I had never tried before.
-It is a cheesy crunchy tangy sandwich, quite unlike anything I had eaten before.
-It was delicious and this sandwich filling is now a firm favourite.
+One of the sandwich choices was cheese savoury, which I had never tried before.
+The sharp cheese, sweet carrot and tangy mayonnaise worked surprisingly well together.
+It was quite unlike anything I had eaten before, and this sandwich filling has remained a firm favourite ever since.

 Read more: Traditional recipes from North East England